 When you don’t preheat the pan, the custard will often spread out.
 The batter doesn’t have time to seep when the pan isn’t hot enough.

 Luckily, it’s easy to preheat the pan to avoid such issues.
-You’ll have a smooth experience if you preheat the pan.

 Don’t Burn the French Toast